 - Infections.
 Anything that stresses or affects the immune system can be a psoriasis trigger.
 People with psoriasis may have a flare-up after getting sick with strep throat, bronchitis, or an ear infection, among other things.

 - Injuries to the skin.
-This could include anything from a scrape to a bug bite, even getting a tattoo.
+This could include anything from a scrape to a bug bite to getting a tattoo.

 - Weather.
 Some people with psoriasis say that cold, dry conditions are especially likely to cause symptoms.

-Other possible triggers of psoriasis symptoms include smoking, drinking a lot of alcohol, allergies, and certain medications.
+Other triggers of psoriasis symptoms include smoking, drinking a lot of alcohol, allergies, and certain medications.

-A few other steps you can try to make your time of remission last longer, or keep your symptoms under control:
+Here are a few other steps you can try to make your time of remission last longer or keep your symptoms under control:

 - Get a little bit of sun (responsibly).
 Exposure to sunlight can help psoriasis symptoms.
 Obviously, you want to use sunscreen and take other precautions to avoid sun damage.
 UVB light is most effective in treating psoriasis.
 You can get it through phototherapy, when bulbs give off artificial UVB light.